AlexETay7/Simple-HTML-CSS-website./README.md

 # Simple HTML + CSS Website
 A website created for fun.
 Uses HTML and CSS to loop a video as the background of the website.
-One of my first coding projects.
+One of my first "website" coding projects that used a video looping in the background.

 ### ***Overview***
 Simply clone the repository and run the index.html file on a live server.
 A live server is used by right-clicking the index.html file and selecting the "Live Server" option.